PatrykBBB/dl-sysid-eeci2025/README.md

 Jupyter notebooks related to the exercise sessions can be found in the folder [exercises](exercises)

 # Software requirements
 We recommend setting up a Conda virtual environment with Python and the required packages for this course.

-Follow the official [Anaconda installation guide](https://www.anaconda.com/docs/getting-started/anaconda/install) for your operating system.
+First, follow the official [Anaconda installation guide](https://www.anaconda.com/docs/getting-started/anaconda/install) for your operating system.
 Once Anaconda is installed, open a terminal and run the following commands:

 ```bash